Deim Zubeir: Violent SPLA-power struggle (since 2013)

 Many more IDPs arrived in Deim Zubeir / Uyujuku from Raja after clashes in June 2016 and April 2017.
 In August 2017, the International Committee of the Red Cross reported that the population of Deim Zubeir was 54,000 people and included 18,000 displaced who had fled not only from Raja, but also from Korogana and Sopo.

-In April 2018, more clashes took place "around" Deim Zubeir between government troops based in the town and rebel forces of former Vice-President Riek Machar.
+In April 2018, more clashes took place "around" Deim Zubeir between government troops based in the town and rebel forces of former Vice-president Riek Machar.
 Both sides traded blame for the fighting and reported conflicting numbers of casualties.
 According to a report by the UN Security Council, the government forces were supported by JEM fighters and the clashes resulted in further civilian displacement.

+In April 2023, more than 200 South Sudanese returned to Deim Zubeir from the CAR where they had previously sought refuge.
+They were followed shortly afterwards by about 4.000 people of CAR and DRC nationality who fled from violent clashes in the Eastern CAR.
+As the humanitarian situation for the local community was already dire before, the arrival of the new refugees escalated the lack of food, clean water, medical treatment and shelter.